 Make sure you stand in the same position and that your models don’t move around too much.
 You’ll have trouble creating a realistic result otherwise.

 You can then merge these photos in an editing program to create different curves or shapes.

 Graduations provide students with irreplaceable memories.
+And great graduation photography ensures those memories can be revisited for a lifetime.
 All the joy, anticipation, and pride deserve to be photographed in the best light.

 This is a great opportunity for you to improve multiple photography skills and get more comfortable with shooting during busy events.